INVESTOR HREDD PRECISION TOOLS

 Special care shall be taken on the treatment of vulnerable groups subject to discrimination such as female workers, migrant workers or contracted workers, underrepresented ethnic or social groups, union representatives, union members, or non-unionized workers (Indicator 2.1.3).[5]

-That the standard focus on farmworkers was positive; many standards only focus on the farmer and not the farmworker.
-Nonetheless, a study on the implementation of the standard in India commissioned by Bonsucro found that some Bonsucro certified mills relied on contingent workers, including migrants[6] and did not commonly carry out formal identification checks or provide written contracts and pay slips that can provide essential protection for workers.[7]
+It is positive that the standard focuses on farmworkers; many standards focus only on farmers.
+Nonetheless, a Bonsucro-commissioned study on the implementation in India found that some Bonsucro certified mills relied on contingent workers, including migrants[6] and did not routinely conduct formal identification checks or provide written contracts and pay slips - protection essential for workers.[7]
 In 2024, Bonsucro revised its Smallholder Production Standard to require all workers on the farm to have written contracts or a national working card.

 → Demonstrates: Reputational risk, legal risk